- Snoqualmie/Skykomish Basin projects

 - Tolt Pipeline Protection Project - Also known as the Winkelman Revetment Reconstruction Project to protect a Seattle water pipeline.

-- Tolt River Corridor Planning - An assessment of the lower six miles of the Tolt River to inform future flood management decisions.
+- Tolt River Corridor Planning and Capital Investment Strategy - An assessment of the lower six miles of the Tolt River to inform future flood management decisions.

 Cedar/Sammamish Basin projects